-The Shanghai American School Board of Directors, in keeping with the SAS core values and vision statements, has adopted a Child Protection Policy to guide our staff and families in matters related to the health, safety and care of children in attendance at our school.
-This policy is so important to SAS that, as your superintendent, I am required to send this letter to parents at the beginning of each school year reminding our community about this truly critical issue.
+Shanghai American School, in keeping with our core values and vision statements, has a Child Protection Policy that guides our staff and families in matters related to the health, safety and care of children in attendance at our school.
+By enrolling your child at SAS, you agree to work in partnership with the school and abide by the policies adopted by the SAS Board.

-The SAS Child Protection Policy is based on international law and on the United Nations Convention on the Rights of the Child of which China is a signatory.
-The two key articles we wish to draw your attention to are:
+The SAS Child Protection Policy defines the standards by which all SAS students should be treated with respect and dignity at all times.
+It is based on international law and on the United Nations (UN) Convention on the Rights of the Child of which China is a signatory.
+Along with the United Nations Convention, SAS is required to follow local Chinese Law.
+The most recent update demands that SAS shall report all cases of domestic abuse to local law enforcement agencies.
+The two key UN articles we wish to draw your attention to are these: